drgmr/tagger/README.md

 A small application to add tags to your GitHub repositories.

+## External requirements

+If you want to make real requests to the Github API, keep in mind an API Key is necessary.
+To create a new one, use the following steps:

+- Go to [GitHub's Personal Access Tokens](https://github.com/settings/tokens) management page
+- Create a new token with the `public_repo` scope
+- Save the token in a secure palce - you'll only be able to do so now

+This token should be exported as the `GITHUB_TOKEN` environment variable before running the app.

 ## Tooling requirements

 You'll need a recent version of `docker` and `docker-compose` - more information available on the official documentation: